blaze/datashape/docs/source/pattern_matching.rst

 ===========================

 DataShape includes type variables, as symbols beginning with a capital letter.
-For example `A, int32` represents a one-dimensional array of `int32`, where the size or type of the dimension is unspecified.
-Similarly, `3, A` represents a size 3 one-dimensional array where the data type is unspecified.
+For example `A * int32` represents a one-dimensional array of `int32`, where the size or type of the dimension is unspecified.
+Similarly, `3 * A` represents a size 3 one-dimensional array where the data type is unspecified.

 The main usage of pattern matching in the DataShape system is for